SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 ![src=]()

-For App1, Telerik’s Everlive service paired with the new Cloud sync controls was a no brainer really.&nbsp; The service is still in its infancy but that gives the ability for any developer getting involved at the ground level to help to shape it for the future.&nbsp; It also provides the best “out of the box” experience and removes a lot of the complexities with resolving conflict issues on data.
+For App1, Telerik’s Everlive service paired with the new Cloud sync controls was a no brainer really.
+The service is still in its infancy but that gives the ability for any developer getting involved at the ground level to help to shape it for the future.
+It also provides the best “out of the box” experience and removes a lot of the complexities with resolving conflict issues on data.

 Only downside is that because it is just getting started that there will be a few tricks to learn on the way which may put some beginners off.